lemon079/uber-project/backend/README.md

   }
   ```

-# Captain Registration Endpoint
+# Captain Signup Endpoint

-## POST /captain/register
+## POST /captain/signup

 ### Description
-This endpoint is used to register a new captain.
+This endpoint is used to signup a new captain.
 It requires the captain's first name, last name, email, password, and vehicle details.

 ### Request Body
 The request body should be a JSON object containing the following fields: